Description

 Instructions

-1. Preheat the oven to 350°F (175°C).
-Line a 8 inches (20cm) springform tin with baking parchment.
-Wrap some aluminum foil around the tin so it gets “waterproof”.
+1. Preheat the oven to 180°C (350°F).
+Line a 20cm springform tin* with baking parchment.
+Wrap some aluminum foil around the tin so it gets waterproof.
 The tin has to sit in water later on.
 Melt the butter.

-2. Crush the crackers (use a freezer bag and rolling pin or a food processor) and mix with the brown sugar, and melted butter until well combined.
-Pour into the prepared tin and press to the bottom and sides to form a nice crust – it should reach almost up to the edge of the tin.
-Bake for 12 minutes.
-Take out of the oven and let cool down a bit.
-Reduce the oven temperature to 300°F (150°C).
+2. Crush the cookies (use a freezer bag and rolling pin or a food processor) and mix with the brown sugar and melted butter until well combined.
+Transfer the crumbles to the prepared baking tin and press them to the bottom and sides to create a nice crust – it should reach almost up to the edge of the baking tin.
+Bake the cookie base for about 12 minutes.
+Take it out of the oven and let it cool down a bit.
+Reduce the oven temperature to 150°C (300°F).

-4. For the strawberry topping wash the strawberries, remove the green parts and cut into small dices.
+5. For the strawberry topping wash the strawberries, remove the green parts and cut them into small dices.
 Take about 1/4 of the strawberry dices and blend until you get a smooth sauce (works in a food processor or with an immersion blender).
-Add that sauce to a small pot and mix with the cornstarch and sugar – make sure there cornstarch has dissolved completely.
+Add that sauce to a small saucepan and mix with the cornstarch and sugar – make sure the cornstarch has dissolved completely.
 Bring to a boil and then remove from the heat and let cool down a bit.
-Add the remaining strawberry dices and mix.
+Add the remaining strawberries and mix them in.
 Let cool down completely.

-5. To finish the cheesecake remove it carefully from the tin and place on a serving plate.
-You can either pour the strawberry topping over the cake so it flows over the edge or you make a little whipped cream barrier along the edge of the cheesecake to keep it in the center like I did – that’s up to you.
-I recommend to place the cheesecake in the fridge for another hour before serving but you can actually serve it right away if you like ;) Keep leftover cake in the fridge.
+6. To finish the cheesecake, remove it carefully from the tin and place it on a serving plate.
+You can either pour the strawberry topping over the cake so it flows over the edge or you make a little whipped cream barrier along the edge of the cheesecake to keep it in the center like I did.
+That’s up to you.
+I recommend to place the cheesecake in the fridge for another hour before serving but you can actually serve it right away if you like.
+Keep leftover cake in the fridge.
 If you have any.

 Notes